HIGHLIGHTS

 Navigating the concept of blockchain in the healthcare sector, plagued by security breaches

 Technology is a boon and a bane.
-It is a boon because it aids administrative processes and streamlines healthcare operations, letting workers focus on more critical tasks.
+It is a boon because it aids administrative processes and helps streamline healthcare operations, letting workers focus on more critical tasks.
 However, technology is a bane because hackers are always on their toes, trying to penetrate the most precious thing healthcare organizations hold - patient health data.
 We have witnessed a staggering rise in healthcare data breaches in the past decade.
 In fact, healthcare is one of the industries most highly affected by data breaches.
 Due to the sensitive nature of data in healthcare, it is one of the hottest targets for cyber attackers looking for important information.

 According to the HIPAA Journal, security breaches have increased yearly since 2016.
 In fact, security breaches have almost doubled since 2016, and there are reports of at least two security breaches in healthcare every day.
 Whether we talk about the Anthem Inc. data breach in 2015 (one of the largest data breaches in the history of healthcare), where the cyberattack compromised the personal information of nearly 80 million individuals, or we talk about the Universal Health Services cyberattack in 2020 which disrupted more than 400 of its facilities, cyberattacks are getting more sophisticated by the day, making it impossible for laws and regulations to prevent them.